 The whole idea made sense to Ian.
 In addition to following the game of hockey, he also was involved in his school’s cross country team.
 It connected his appreciation of hockey, running, and awareness of cancer.
 The Frozen Banana Race got its wacky name largely because he wanted to pay homage to his Nana--a nickname Ian’s family gave to his grandma.
 The first thought that came to mind was to use a word that rhymes with his Nana; however, the most popular among both him and his family members was the word “banana”.
 Still not satisfied with the name of the event, he decided adding the word “frozen” would further establish the identity of his winter run.
 Everything was intact except the race itself.
 Fortunately, he knew an owner of a local running company to assist him.
 The Columbus Running Company is a business that is profoundly involved with races in central Ohio.
 Ian was able to receive guidance from the owner: who also happens to be a Blue Jackets fanatic.
 After meeting with the company, he had access to their tools and expertise which helped make the event a success.

-The satisfaction of not only the participants, but also of the of the foundation motivated Ian to continue the race beyond a year.
-In the years since, publicity spread throughout the community.
-The Frozen Banana Race started with close to 20 participants and this past year sparked five times the amount to well over 120.
-In that time, over $12,000 has been raised in proceeds for the foundation.
+The satisfaction of not only the participants but also of the foundation motivated Ian to continue the race beyond a year.
+In the years since publicity spread throughout the community.
+The Frozen Banana Race started with close to 20 participants and this past year sparked nearly ten times the amount getting close to 200.
+In that time, over $30,000 has been raised in proceeds for the foundation.

 If you have any questions about this race, click the button below.Questions?